 Quality is still a strong selling point — and people will pay more for it — but only if you make sure your target market knows about it.
 That means actively targeting a market.
 You need to identify your ideal customers and get your products and services in front of them.
 They may not need them straight away — but you need to be the obvious choice when they do.

 Digital marketing matters

 Whatever business you’re in, marketing is what makes it a business.
 After all, how well do you think a shop would do — even on a busy high street — without a sign?
 Retailers pay a premium for places with a shop window, and put effort into displays that entice customers in.
 They simply wouldn’t spend time and money on that if they didn’t have to.

 That’s fine when customers happen to be walking down that street, but what got them there?
 These days, if someone wants something, they look online first.
 Then they search for relevant reviews and videos.
 By the time they reach the street, they often know what they want and where to get it.
 So offline marketing can still be worthwhile, but if you aren’t using digital marketing, you’re leaving money on the table.

 Myth 3: Email marketing is spam and doesn’t work

 Really?
 Then why do people still sign up for email lists?
 “Oh, to get a deal,” you may say — yes, and then they stay subscribed to get more deals.
 They’re pleased to get those emails.
 That is not spam — at least, not if they’re given adequate information up-front and every opportunity to unsubscribe.
-Not even under the GDPR, despite some of the scaremongering “expert” advice I’ve seen bouncing around.
+Not even under GDPR, despite some of the scaremongering “expert” advice going around.